mmerali96/xp-hydra-tic-tac-toe-test/NOTES.md

 # Pomodoro 2: Mehdi Merali - 2:26pm-2:56pm

-- ⚠ DEBT4: Refactor to use OOP
+- 🚧 DEBT4: Refactor to use OOP
+  - ✅ create class
+  - 🚧 init class with empty 2d array
+  - ⚠ create print function that converts array into string with empty gameboard
+  - ⚠ create play function that starts the game execution
 - ⚠ DEBT2: Create gameboard function to build the gameboard dynamically